VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 We won't be doing that here, though, as we'll want to set the value of `extra_heat` to a different value at every zone in the model, so we can safely delete that line as well as the comment afterward.

 **Task 4.2:** Rename the subroutine to `day2_other_energy` and delete the two comments at the end of the subroutine.
+Remember, the name appears at the beginning *and* the end of the subroutine!
 Compile again to make sure you haven't introduced any syntax errors.
 If you have, fix them before proceeding.

 <details class="hx-border hx-border-green-200 dark:hx-border-green-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-green-100 dark:hx-bg-neutral-800 hx-text-green-900 dark:hx-text-green-200 hx-py-2 hx-px-4 hx-m-0 hx-cursor-pointer">